uport-project/veramo-website/docs/guides/cli.md

 > The core API of Veramo is exposed by the CLI tool.
 All major functions can be executed locally using the CLI tool.

-First we need to install the CLI globally:
+First, we need to install the CLI globally:

 ```bash
 npm i veramo -g
 ```

 :::note
-:hear_no_evil: Currently the install is a bit noisy.
+:hear_no_evil: Currently, the install is a bit noisy.
 We are working to improve this.
 :::

-To check the CLI has installed run:
+To check the CLI has installed, run:

 ```bash
 veramo -v